Stair Calculator guide

 When should I use the Stair Calculator?

 Use it when your task matches one of these common needs: Estimate a simple straight stair layout.
 Find actual riser height after rounding to a whole step count.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Stair Calculator doing with my inputs?

 In plain language: The calculator divides total rise by target riser height, rounds to a whole riser count, then calculates actual riser height and run from tread depth.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 Stairs are safety critical.
 Check local building code, uniformity, headroom, landings, handrails, and professional requirements before building.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools